Doing your family history online – 50 best websites for family history

 This is the online home of the Family History Federation, where you can explore a list of British and overseas societies of researchers who share your interests.
 Many societies have specialist expertise and knowledge available nowhere else; as well as societies based in different locations, there is also the Families in British India Society, for example, along with those focusing on Jewish, Catholic, Quaker, traveller and Romany family history, and more.

-It’s worth joining a society in your local community as well as a specialist group or one in the area where your ancestors lived, and the annual fees are often low.
+It’s worth joining a society in your local community as well as a specialist group or one in the area where your ancestors lived.
+While they are not free to join, the annual fees are often a nice surprise and very low.
 Find links to organisations in Scotland, Ireland and Wales on the FFHS site too.

 The International Society of Genetic Genealogy (ISOGG) was the first society founded to promote the use of DNA testing for family historians and is the place to go for unbiased advice on genetic genealogy and what it could mean for your research.
 Now with an incredible 10,000 members worldwide, the site hosts a wealth of information, including ISOGG Wiki, DNA test comparison charts, details on DNA projects and companies, workshops, speaker’s bureau, forums, meetings and more.